We coordinate educational services for children in our care from 2 to 18 years old.

 What the school is responsible for

-While looked after children attend different schools (and education establishments) across the city and in other local authorities, the Virtual School monitors their attendance, attainment and achievement.
+While children in care attend different schools (and education establishments) across the city and in other local authorities, the Virtual School monitors their attendance, attainment and achievement.
 We make sure that their educational success is a top priority in their care planning.
 Ensuring effective and well planned transitions between the phases of early years, statutory schooling and post-16 is a key role for us.

 How Personal Education Plans and Grants work